-The Company's 100% owned Mariposa property is located 120 kilometres southeast of Dawson City, Yukon.
-The 295 km2 property lies 40 kilometres southeast of White Gold's Golden Saddle deposit and 30 kilometres east-northeast of Goldcorp's Coffee property.
-Prior exploration identified an open-ended 7 km long horizon of altered sulphide bearing quartz mica schist in the Skookum Zone area.
-This unit is locally flanked by intrusive and mafic rock units, a setting favorable for hosting a gold-mineralizing system.
+The Company's 100% owned 295 km2 Mariposa property is located in the Yukon's White Gold District, 120 km southeast of Dawson City, 40 kilometres southeast of White Gold's Golden Saddle deposit and 30 kilometres east-northeast of Goldcorp's Coffee property.
+Prior exploration identified an open-ended 7 km long horizon of altered sulphide bearing quartz mica schist in the Skookum Zone area, in a setting favorable for hosting gold mineralization.

-The property is under option to Four Nines Gold Inc. ("Four Nines" - formerly Eureka Dome Gold Inc.).
-Under the terms of the agreement, Four Nines can earn a 51% interest in the property by making cash payments of \$190,000 (\$30,000 received), issuing 1,200,000 common shares (300,000 received) and 150,000 common share purchase warrants (received) and completing \$2,500,000 in exploration in staged annual increments by December 31, 2020, of which approximately \$304,000 was completed as of December 31, 2017.
-Four Nines will then have the option to increase its interest to 70% by making additional cash payments of \$200,000, issuing an additional 500,000 common shares and completing an additional \$2,500,000 in exploration by December 31, 2022.
+The property was under option to Four Nines Gold Inc. ("Four Nines").
+Under the terms of the agreement, Four Nines could earn a 51% interest in the property by making cash payments of \$190,000 (\$30,000 received), issuing 240,000 common shares (60,000 received) and 30,000 common share purchase warrants (received) and completing \$2,500,000 in exploration in staged annual increments by December 31, 2020, of which approximately \$304,000 was completed as of December 31, 2017.
+However, as Four Nines failed to meet its cash and share payment and work requirement obligations by the December 31, 2018 due date, the Company terminated the Four Nines option.